Writing your nest book starts at Protagonist Crafts

 How should you start a story?

-When you start writing a story, your protagonist should already be at some kind of a crossroads.
+When you start writing a story, your protagonist should already be at some kind of crossroads.
 Your readers should get the feeling that something is about to happen.
 Don’t ease into it, just start in the middle of things.
 If you feel like it’s too confusing and your readers genuinely need more info, pull back a little.
+Nobody says you need to get it right straight away.

 Anyway, the thing is, you don’t need to know that when you’re just writing your first draft.
 Just start wherever, even if it’s your protagonist going to the grocery store, and then re-evaluate when you’re editing your novel.
-There are also other important things that your story needs and you can find out more in this post about beginning your story the right way.
+There are also other important things that your story needs and you can find out more in this post about beginning your story the right way and you also need to understand story structure.

 Your first draft is never going to be great.
-Sure, there are probably some gems and great ideas in your writing, but your first draft doesn’t even need to be good.
+Sure, there are probably some gems and great ideas in your writing, but your first draft doesn’t need to be good or even decent.
 It’s not a part of its purpose.
 (If you’re confused, you should read my blog post about why you’re really writing the first draft!)

 I’m going to say it again: your first draft is not supposed to be good.
-I’m not just saying it “doesn’t have to be good”, I’m saying that you SHOULDN’T try to make it good.
+I’m not just saying it “doesn’t have to be good”, I’m saying that you SHOULDN’T TRY to make it good.
 It goes against the purpose of the first draft altogether.
 You should just be telling yourself the story so that you can have something to work on later – you can’t edit an empty page, after all.
+Trying to finesse your writing at this point is a waste of time and effort.

 Accept that there needs to be several drafts before you’re finished